zwets/amr-trinity/README.md

 ### Snakemake Workflow

-The Snakemake workflow was directly taken from the hAMRonization workflow.
+The Snakemake workflow was directly taken from the hAMRonization workflow, then scaled down.
 It pulls in the three tools and the hamronization tool through Conda.

 See the [snakemake](snakemake) directory.

 ### Nextflow Workflow

 The [Nextflow implementation](nextflow) is a "simplest thing that could possibly work".
-In contrast to the Snakemake workflow it uses containers.
+In contrast to the Snakemake workflow it uses _containers_.

 A particularly convenient aspect of using containers is that we can include the database inside the container.